DetErDugget/odessa_blackMarket/README.md

 OX-Target / QB-Target

-# Feel free to comit support for more frameworks! :D
+# Feel free to comit support for more frameworks/inventories! :D